coolvrdude/BeatSaver-Previews/README.md

 If you have any issues, please open an issue.

 ### Known Issues:
-* Download option in chrome native audio player downloads a text file.
+* Download option in chrome's native audio player downloads a text file.